ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ## Supplementary - Plot BAM files directly

-We start by replacing `DataTrack` with `AlignmentsTrack`.
-Also select a smaller region so the read mapping can be clearly seen.
+We will start by replacing `DataTrack` with `AlignmentsTrack`.
+Also we select a smaller region this time so the read mapping can be clearly seen.

 ```r
 st <- 41.196e6L